ThiagoSchetini/manjaro-architect-guide/README.md

 Display Driver:

-*Warning: if your cpu does not have internal gpu, your graphics card/chip probably will loose the video signal!*
+	*Warning!
+Warning!
+Warning!: if your cpu does not have internal gpu, your graphics card/chip probably will loose the video signal!*

 	If it happens, wait some minutes, reboot, mount again, do not format and reinstall.
 The driver will be already ok and the installation will continue from the broken point.

 	Intel: auto-install free drivers
 	nvidia/AMD: auto-install proprietary drivers